jentery/engl230v3/index.md

 # About Us

 My name is Jentery Sayers (he / him).
 I skip a syllable and say it in two: “JEN-tree.”
 I spend 14.32% of the day looking for my glasses, and I enjoy writing about audio, games, and experimental fiction.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 I've been at UVic, on lək̓ʷəŋən and <u>W</u>SÁNEĆ territories, since 2011.
 I teach courses for UVic English, and I direct the Praxis Studio for Comparative Media Studies.
 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca).

+# Assignments

+We're back to campus during COVID-19.
+These are complex and overwhelming times, so we'll try to keep this course as simple and clear as possible.

+We're asking you to complete only **four assignments** this term, each 25% of your final mark.
+You'll have an opportunity to **revise one** of your first three assignments to improve your grade.
+(Your mark can only improve with revision.)

+For each assignment, you will respond briefly to a prompt (available in Brightspace) through a combination of audio, images, video, and/or text.
+The prompt will ask you to examine assigned materials, with attention to detail, from a critical perspective.
+It will also nudge you to enact a media study of fiction: to demonstrate concepts and perform techniques discussed during class.

+Each response will be assessed based on a rubric provided in the prompt itself, and you will submit all four responses via Brightspace.
+(Please do not submit them via email or in print.)

+This all means there are no research papers, presentations, or discussion forums in this course.
+There are no exams, either.

+As for scheduling, you will know 50% of your final mark by Tuesday, October 25th and 75% by Tuesday, November 15th.
+Optional revisions to one response will be due by Friday, December 2nd, and your final response to a prompt will be due by Tuesday, December 13th (during the exam period).

+# Structure

+We'll meet three days a week (TWF) from 1:30 to 2:20pm.
+A typical week will include a lecture, a large group discussion about a particular work, and a workshop on critical media literacy.
+We will use Word in Microsoft Offic 265 to provide you with detailed lecture notes alongside audio recordings (in Brightspace) of class meetings.
+These notes and recordings are to be used solely for the sake of the course (and making it more accessible) and should *not* be circulated outside of it.
+Feedback on this approach is welcome from you along the way.

+For details about what we will discuss and when, see the schedule below.